 21331 Sonic the Hedgehog – Green Hill Zone

 2022’s inaugural Ideas set retreads some familiar territory, although it’s still a welcome addition to the Ideas line.
-21331 Sonic the Hedgehog – Green Hill Zone gives a legendary video game character a new moment in the spotlight.
+21331 Sonic the Hedgehog – Green Hill Zone gives a legendary video game character a new moment in the LEGO spotlight.

 Sonic the Hedgehog is one of the most famous characters in the medium of video games: a free-spirited blue hedgehog, famed for his running speed and easygoing personality.
 In most of his games he’s pitted against mad scientist Doctor Eggman, who attempts to conquer the world with an army of robotic minions.